Total internal reflection – slow to fast

-When light travels from a media such as glass to air total internal reflection can occur.
+When light travels from a medium such as glass to air, total internal reflection can occur.

 Fast to slow, towards normal line